JayBeest/SugahFinder/README.md

 The SugahFinder :lollipop: app will:

 * Get you the sugar (mom or dad) you need so badly.
-* Let you choose the specific flavour of sugar you want, maybe you're more into daily gifts, or maybe you just want that single new Lamborghini?
+* Let you choose the specific flavour of sugar you want, maybe you're more into daily gifts, or maybe you just want that latest Lamborghini?
 We will find you a suitable goldmine :sparkles:.
-* All jokes aside, we show you how an algorithm that sorts and labels people as it (we) see fit, can take a philanthropist and turn them into a holy sweet mother of sugardaddies.
+* All jokes aside, we show you how an algorithm that sorts and labels people as it (we) see fit, can take a philanthropist and turn them into the holy sweet mother of sugardaddies.
 Also be careful what data you share with the world.
-We can rate your sweetness before you can say "Sugar!" :cookie:
+We can rate your sweetness before you can say "Sugah!" :cookie:

 ## Who are we?